RajeevKhati/ErrorCodeConverter/README.md

 ## How to use

-1. Copy paste the Error code in this UNEXPECTED_ERROR: "UNEXPECTED_ERROR" format in your vs code.
+1. Copy paste the Error code in this format:- UNEXPECTED_ERROR: "UNEXPECTED_ERROR" in your vs code.
 2. Select the whole content.
-3. Click right click, and choose "Convert Error Codes".
+3. Right click, and choose "Convert Error Codes".